SKIP to item 7 - Centers for Disease Control and Prevention - cdc 2025

 Contact us

-CDC works 24/7 to protect America from health and safety threats, both foreign and domestic.
-Whether diseases start at home or abroad, are chronic or acute, curable or preventable, due to human error or deliberate attack, CDC fights disease and supports communities and citizens to do the same.
+The CDCs mission is to protect America from health, safety and security threats, both foreign and in the U.S. Whether diseases start at home or abroad, are chronic or acute, curable or preventable, human error or deliberate attack, CDC fights disease and supports communities and citizens to do the same.

 People also ask